tabascum/crowdfunding-product-page/README.md

-# Frontend Mentor - Crowdfunding product page solution -> Ongoing project
+# Frontend Mentor - Crowdfunding product page solution

 This is a solution to the [Crowdfunding product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.